raynetcrm/api/README.md

 The implementation is more complex than in the previous example, so an new facade *CreateComplexActivityFacade* was built upon the _RaynetCrmRestClient_ to make the usage a bit simpler.

+*Important notice* - in the _index.php_ file set the correct auth credentials first (instanceName, userName and apiKey)!

 Again, a snippet of code follows:
 ```php